kunalahire1/spring-boot-api1/README.md

-All the api's corret and work on postman
+All the api's are correct and work on postman